NLeSC/collab-demos/demos/caselaw/README.md

 ## Known quirks

-The app behaves pretty predictable.
-Good job Dafne!
+In general, the app behaves pretty predictable.
+Only exception is the _adjust layout for slider_ checkbox and the slider right above it.
+Still, good job Dafne!

 # Scientifically interesting aspects